Can you smoke flowers?

 How to smoke them?

 We recommend creating a ritual.
 This is something we are very passionate about.
 We try to ritualize life with every action we take in our daily schedules.
 The most important thing is to create time and space for yourself.
 Whether it’s five minutes or one hour, gather your flowers and herbs, sit comfortably on top of a cushion or with your legs crossed in lotus pose, connect with your intention (gratitude is the most healing one) and begin choosing the dry flowers and herbs you want to use for your pre-roll.
 Once you have separated them, you can grind them to make them a bit smaller, or you can also use a mortar for this (Valeria adores using her mortar to add more mindfulness to this ritual).
 Once you are ready to roll your pre-roll, make sure to use organic hemp paper and filters to avoid inhale toxic fumes.
-We recommend using an electric lighter to avoid inhaling Butane.
-We designed one specially for this ritual.
-Click here.
+Be present, connect with the medicinal and spiritual benefits of the flowers with each inhale.
+Enjoy the magic!

 Anything else to have in mind?